 But will Saab move fast enough in an ever-speeding industry?
 Since Halle Barry’s wildly circulated acceptance speech at the 2002 Oscars shot his name to fame, as she wore his celebrated green mesh and embroidered red dress, he’s managed to keep his position more than 15 years later.

 It is a long time to be on top of his game, which he undoubtedly still is.
-And while the self-taught designer from the village of Damour in the north of Lebanon has a lot of change to keep up with, his hard-headed business mindset and passion for creativity are time-honoured traits that make him an enduring and inspiring designer, whatever the medium of sale.
+And while the self-taught designer from the village of Damour, south of Beirut, has a lot of change to keep up with, his hard-headed business mindset and passion for creativity are time-honoured traits that make him an enduring and inspiring designer, whatever the medium of sale.

 Let us not forget that he survived and thrived in the midst of a brutal battle, having opened his first shop aged 17 in the midst of the Lebanese civil war.
 Perhaps Saab thrives best under pressure, in which case, the fashion world’s current turbulence will push him to fight even harder.